 Say I prefer Coke to Pepsi.
 If I ask for a Coke and you hand me a Pepsi, even if I am disappointed, you haven't impacted my life in any ethically significant way.
 Some harms and benefits are too trivial to make a meaningful difference to how our life goes.
-Also, ethics implies human choice; a harm that is done to me by a wild tiger or a bolt of lightning might be very significant, but won't be ethically significant, for it's unreasonable to expect a tiger or a bolt of lightning to take my life or welfare into account.3 In many technical contexts, such as the engineering, manufacture, and use of aeronautics, nuclear power containment structures, surgical devices, buildings, and bridges, it is very easy to see the ethically significant harms that can come from poor technical choices, and very easy to see the ethically significant benefits of choosing to follow the best technical practices known to us.
+Also, ethics implies human choice; a harm that is done to me by a wild tiger or a bolt of lightning might be very significant, but won't be ethically significant, for it's unreasonable to expect a tiger or a bolt of lightning to take my life or welfare into account.3 In many technical contexts, such as the engineering, manufacture, and use of aeronautics, nuclear power containment structures, surgical devices, buildings, and bridges, it is very easy to see the ethically significant benefits of choosing to follow the best technical practices known to us.